 In clinical studies, 28%, 43% and 55% of KYBELLA-treated patients had a ≥1-grade composite improvement after 2, 3 and 4 treatments respectively.

 Patients also reported improvement in the emotional impact of submental fat or “double chin” when asked how happy, bothered, self-conscious, embarrassed, old and overweight they felt following Kybella treatment in relation to the amount of their submental fat.

 How long do results from Kybella injections last?

-The results of Kybella are deemed permanent and irreversible, because the fat cells that are destroyed are permanently removed from the body.
+The results of Kybella are deemed long lasting and irreversible, because the fat cells that are destroyed are removed from the body.

 Are there any off-label uses for Kybella?
 If so, are they safe?

 The safety and efficacy for the use of Kybella treatment for fat outside the submental region has not been established and not recommended.

 Is KYBELLA™ safe?

 Kybella has been the focus of a global clinical development program involving over 20 clinical studies with more than 2,600 patients worldwide, of which over 1,600 have been treated with Kybella.

 Production of Kybella is highly controlled, quality-assured and validated, current Good Manufacturing Practices-compliant processed to ensure patient safety.
 Also, KYBELLA contains no human or animal-derived substances.